phquanta/Genetic_Algorithms/README.md

 # Genetic_Algorithms
-# Rastrigin and MaxOne problem in python implementation
+ Rastrigin and MaxOne problem in python.
+It implements simple Fitness Proportional Selection along with Tournament Selection.